matt-mangia/kafka-admin/README.md

 In your `config.yml` file, update the section under "rolebindings" with your complete list of rolebindings as shown in the examples below.
 Notice that for a combination of principal, role and scope you can add the resource specification as an additional item to already existing specification.
 Correspondingly you can just remove resourceType item and it will get deleted without impacting the rest of the rolebinding specification.

-To find the Kafka Cluster id you can utilize Zookeeper shell ```zookeeper-shell localhost:2181 get /cluster/id```
+To find the Kafka Cluster id, you can utilize Zookeeper shell ```zookeeper-shell localhost:2181 get /cluster/id```

 ```
 rolebindings: